aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/keras_resnet50/keras_resnet50.rst

 To enable faster environment setup, you will run the tutorial on an Inf1.6xlarge instance to enable both compilation and deployment (inference) on the same instance.
-The following example shows how to compile a ResNet-50 network using various batching parameters to find the optimal solution.
+The following example shows how to compile a ResNet-50 network using various batching parameters to find the configuration that gives the maximizes throughput.

 .. note::